What is ONCA?

 What are some preliminary issues non-profits and charities should consider as part of the new CNCA and ONCA changes?

 - Are you federal or Ontario non-profit corporation?
 It makes a difference!
 Check out your letters patent (articles of incorporation) or try searching the free Industry Canada database: https://www.ic.gc.ca/app/scr/cc/CorporationsCanada/fdrlCrpSrch.html?locale=en_CA Here is also a list of Ontario corporations obtained by Blumbergs.

 - Ontario corporations may want to consider continuing to the Federal jurisdiction.
-We have written about this increasingly popular option in a number of articles including "Fed up with ONCA yet?
-Consider skipping it altogether and moving to the Federal CNCA"
+We have written about this increasingly popular option and you can find out more in our ONCA directory.

 - Do you have copies of letters patent, supplementary letters patent and by-laws?
 Do you have a minute book?
 If not, copies can be obtained from Industry Canada or Companies Branch

 - Are objects up to date and relevant?
 Do they cover all of your current activities?
 If not consider updating your objects.
 If you are a registered charity, you may need to ask CRA for preapproval.
 This can take between 6-8 months and they will need to receive both objects and a detailed description of activities for CRA to review.
 You need to be careful and precise with objects, otherwise they may be considered vague or broad and not charitable